StatsRhian/recipes-old-website/_my_recipes/blueberry-tart-with-rye.md

+---
-# Blueberry Tart with Rye
+title: Blueberry Tart with Rye
+layout: default
+---

 For the pastry
 - 100g (3.5 oz) Unsalted butter, softened at room temperature